freeCodeCamp/guide/pages/docs/javascript/perform-arithmetic-operations-on-decimals-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Perform Arithmetic Operations on Decimals with JavaScript"
+title: "Perform Arithmetic Operations on Decimals with JavaScript"
+parent: "javascript"
 ---

 In JavaScript, you can perform calculations with decimal numbers, just like whole numbers.